taibaik/SCALABLE-WORKSHOP1/ride-service/README.md

 ## ⚙️ Infrastructure & Tooling
 -	🧠 Redis Caching

-  -	Used by both services to cache user and ride data.
+    o	Used by both services to cache user and ride data.

-  -	Reduces access time and improves response performance.
+ 	  o Reduces access time and improves response performance.

 -	🛢️ Databases:

     o	MongoDB for User and Ride Services
 -	🐳 Docker

     o	Each service is containerized and run using docker-compose
 -	🔀 API Gateway / Reverse Proxy

     o	Optional future enhancement for unified routing.